thethirduniverse/delphi/README.md

 * [Pathogen](https://github.com/tpope/vim-pathogen)
 	* don't forget to add pathogen#infect to your vimrc
+    * for some machines, pathogen will not behave correctly if you don't explicitly set filetype.
+More info here: http://blog.darevay.com/2010/10/a-brief-note-on-pathogen-for-vim/
 * A vim with **client-server** and **python** function.
 You can check whether it does by executing `vim --version | grep "clientserver"`, if it gives you something like `+clientserver` then you are good to go.
 If you see `-clientserver`, then you might have to install another version.
 	* on Mac OS you can use homebrew.
 	* on Linux you can follow [this awesome guide](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source).
 Starting from the *normal* version, it will have client-server feature.
 Besure to manually enable python as well.